dswann101164/azure-noob-blog/posts/2025-11-26-azure-arc-private-lab.md

 Two reasons:

-**1. The Synovus-Pinnacle merger needs Arc**
+**1. Enterprise mergers need Arc**

-We're consolidating infrastructure from two large financial institutions.
-Arc provides unified management for servers across datacenters, but only if we can deploy it securely.
+When consolidating infrastructure from two large organizations, Arc provides unified management for servers across datacenters - but only if you can deploy it securely within enterprise constraints.

 **2. Microsoft's docs don't cover this**